 - The Director and the Curator (Exhibitions) will organise an annual program of exhibitions.
 The following perspectives are used in developing the exhibition program:

-- The Drill Hall Gallery will often exhibit work which would not usually be shown by a commercial/private gallery.
-This may include work from public or private collections, work of an ephemeral nature (e.g. installations), or work which in other ways may not be fashionable or commercially oriented.
+- The Drill Hall Gallery may favour work which would not usually be shown by a commercial/private gallery.
+This may include work from public or private collections, works of an ephemeral or site-specific nature (e.g. installations), or work which may not be fashionable or commercially favoured.

 - As a non-profit organisation, the Drill Hall Gallery does not sell art works.
-However, if the artist or the sponsoring organisation has indicated that the art work is available for sale and there is a query about purchasing the work, the Drill Hall Gallery will put the potential buyer in touch with the artist or the artist’s agent or dealer.
+However, if the artist or the sponsoring organisation has indicated that the art work is available for sale the Drill Hall Gallery is permitted to put interested parties in touch with the artist or the artist’s agent or dealer.

 - The Drill Hall Gallery does not accept a commission on any works sold.